What does ‘Having it All’ look like when creating your dream life?

 How I Started My Business

 Designflair first came about during college, while studying Computer Graphic Design.
 It was a time when getting a referral for a new client was great, but I my main focus was on class and my education.
 However, it percolated and I had a steady stream of client projects while working at my first job in New Zealand and later when I moved back to California.
-I spent several months applying for graphic and web design positions (this was the summer of 2009, when the great recession was still in effect) and I kept being told I needed more experience.
-They wanted me to come back once I had the experience.
-Hah!
-The joke is on them as now I don't even want to go back! :)
+I spent several months applying for graphic and web design positions (this was the summer of 2009, when the great recession was still in effect).
+I had quite a lot of interviews but I kept being told I needed more experience.
+The joke is on them as now that I have experience, I don't even want to go back! :)

 There was a turning point when I made the decision to stop submitting resumes and focus that same dedication and energy to building my own company.
 I had several clients that I was working with and started reaching out to those who had worked with me in the past.